GrahamPaasch/pattern-pals/setup-database.md

 1. Open your app
 2. Go to the "Search" tab
-3. Click "🔍 Debug: Show All Users" - you should see GRAHAM and PTRKASEMAN
+3. Click "🔍 Debug: Show All Users" - you should see your inserted users
 4. The backend status should show "🟢 Supabase"

 ---